BatchClayderman/onePaperMultipleTypesettingStyles/README.md

 ## Building

-Currently, six well-acknowledged templates are deployed.
+Currently, seven well-acknowledged templates are deployed.
 Users should only change the packages and authors' information to adapt to the specified templates.

 - ACMConference
 - Elsevier
 - IEEEConference
 - IEEEJournal
 - Springer
+- TSP
 - Wiley

+## Caution

 Please note that it is required to **specifically change the title in the Springer and the Wiley templates** while modifying the ``./Content/title.tex`` file.

+Please note that it is required to **specifically change the abstract and keywords** while modifying the ``./Content/title.tex`` and ``./Content/keyword.tex`` files.